dennislee22/dennislee22.github.io/docs/cml/mthread.md

 # concurrent.futures.ThreadPoolExecutor in Python

 Now let's use concurrent.futures.ThreadPoolExecutor module to run the code with the same objective which is writing each line number to the `output` file sequentially.

+1. Run this script in CML.

-1. The processing time taken by Python to run the code with concurrent.futures.ThreadPoolExecutor module is shorter!
+2. The processing time taken by Python to run the code with concurrent.futures.ThreadPoolExecutor module is shorter!

     ```yaml
     Job Starts: 2070084.875582402